frederic-perez/AmE-dictionary/data/dictionary.md

 __tickle__ _v_ :five::hammer: _Does that tickle?_ _They could tickle a man to death._
 __tickler__ _n_ :three::hammer: _Tickler information._ _Tickler system._
 __tickling__ _n_
-__ticklish__ _adj_ :three: If you are ticklish, you quickly feel uncomfortable when someone lightly touches your skin to make you laugh.
+__ticklish__ _adj_ :four: If you are ticklish, you quickly feel uncomfortable when someone lightly touches your skin to make you laugh.
 __ticky-tacky__ _adj_ _The ticky-tacky plan._
 __Tico__ _n_ A native or inhabitant of Costa Rica.
 __tidbit__ _n_ :six::pencil2::hammer: (tidbits) _He fed the cat tidbits._